 - Ask your child to help choose what they want to wear on the first few days.

 - Together with your child, pack up the schoolbag the night before, including a special toy or comfort item for younger children who are nervous about separating.
 A reassuring note in a child’s lunch can also help ease separation anxiety.

 - Prepare a favourite breakfast to make the morning more fun.

 - Decide who will take your child to school if this is an option.
-Having your child go to school with a friend for the first couple of days may feel less scary, or driving your child for the first week until s/he feels confident to take the bus.
+Having your child go to school with a friend for the first couple of days may feel less scary, or driving your child for the first week until they feel confident to take the bus.

 - If your child has a history of separation anxiety in other settings, tell the teacher.
 Most teachers are experts in this area and have years of experience!
 You can also watch this helpful animated video about the do’s and don’ts of managing separation anxiety:

-- Most importantly, praise and reward your child for brave behavior.
+- Most importantly, praise and reward your child for brave behaviour.
 You might plan a fun meal at the end of the first day or week to celebrate your child’s success.
-Use this time to listen to all your child has experienced in his/her first day/week.
+Use this time to listen to all your child has experienced in their first day/week.